sandermak/branchandbound.net/_posts/2015-11-10-exploring-angular2.md

 Again, we see a viewless component, but this time with the @Injectable annotation since we need Angular to inject the Http component in the constructor.
 After performing a ```get``` call, the result is transformed using ```map``` on the observable.
-This returns another observable, now containing data in a format we can use in the ```searchConcerts``` method on SearchComponent:
+This returns another observable, now containing data in a format we can use.
+One slight annoyance is that the Http.get returns ```any``` in the current typing definition of Angular2.
+It would be nice to use the RxJS type definitions for Observables, so we can get some compile-time sanity back here as well.

+The resulting Observable is used in the ```searchConcerts``` method on SearchComponent:

 {% highlight javascript %}
 export class SearchComponent {